 - Towel stretches: While sitting in a chair or on your bed, loop a resistance band or a towel folded lengthwise beneath the arch of one foot.
 Take each end of the band or towel in a hand, and then gently pull the top of the foot toward you.
 Hold for 15-30 seconds.
 Repeat three times for each foot.

 - Toe flexes: While sitting, cross one leg over the other.
 Grab the big toe of your higher foot and gently pull back on it, toward you.
 Hold for 15-30 seconds.
 Repeat three times on each foot.

 - Calf stretches: Tight calves can exert more pressure on the Achilles tendon and heel bone, so keeping them stretched and limber is a good idea.
 While standing, place your hands flat against a wall at about eye level.
 Move one leg a step back.
 Keeping your back heel on the floor, slowly bend your front knee until you feel a stretch in the back leg.
 Hold for about 15-30 seconds.
 Repeat 2-4 times with each leg.

 Get the Help You Truly Need

 If the methods listed above don’t do much for you, we can help you out!
 While you wait to see us, don’t hold off on giving your heels some well-deserved attention.
 Possibly a change in footwear could help.
-You can also learn more about our Custom Orthotics, and the MLS Laser and Shockwave Therapies therapies we offer.
+You can also learn more about our Custom Orthotics and MLS Laser Therapy we offer.

 Call Premier Podiatry Group today to schedule a call at one of our offices.
 If you would prefer to contact us electronically, our online contact form is always open.
 Once you fill it out, a staff member will be with you as soon as possible.
 Don’t put off getting an appointment to treat your heel pain any longer, let us help you!